djordison/Canada_CPI_vs_Wage_analysis/README.md

 > Analysis of Canadian consumer cost vs wage growth using numerical and visual Seaborn methods.

 - Issues

-No evaluation of different geographic regions
+No evaluation of different geographic regions.
 Could not find clean method to label multiple lines directly in matplotlib or Seaborn.